by Texas Homesteader ~

 They stay warm about 30 minutes before needing to be heated again!

-Since this post was published I’ve repurposed a pair of old jeans into a cute casserole carrier.
+This is by far my most used denim repurpose.
+I’ve used a pair of old jeans and turned the material into a cute casserole carrier.

 This cute carrier has gotten lots of compliments.
 And it was oh-so-easy to make too!